-Mongolia is a large country (over 6 times the size of the UK) with approximately 30% of its population dependent on livestock herding who are exposed to extreme weather events, known as dzuds, which are increasingly exacerbated by climate change and are highly damaging to Mongolia’s economy and devastating for the poorest herders.
-A typical dzud can impact tens of thousands of herders many of whom can lose all their livestock leaving them in extreme poverty, with associated impacts for the wider economy.
+In Mongolia the main problem faced by herders, who constitute approximately 30% of its population, are extreme weather events, known as dzuds, which are highly damaging to Mongolia’s economy and devastating for the poorest herders.
+Dzuds are characterised by dry summers, adversely affecting pasture growth, followed by extreme cold and snow in winter.
+A typical dzud can impact tens of thousands of herders many of whom will lose all their livestock leaving them in extreme poverty, with associated impacts for the wider economy.

 Improved products will provide complete-country coverage and will be provided more frequently than is currently possible, for longer periods of the year, more accurately and with improved spatial resolution.